vasylenko/devdosvid.blog/_posts/2020-03-20-devops-team-in-outsource-a-team.md

 Wikipedia states that "a team" is a group of individuals (human or non-human) working together to achieve **their [common] goal**.
 As well as common sense tells us that "a team" is something that groups people to make them work for a **mutual outcome**.

 And here comes an obvious but a difficult question: what common goal(s) a group of people can have whereas each member of that group has its own goal, which is not related to others'?
-A bit contradictory, isn't it? :smirk:
+A bit contradictory, isn't it?

-## A Goal
+### A Goal

 Conventional thinking tells us that a goal for the for-profit company is to make money.
 This is true, and I don't want to argue with it.
 Therefore, does it mean that a goal for a team of engineers inside the company is the same as for the company as a whole?